 “Not as hard as you think,” hooted Owl.

-“I am going to miss it most,” grunted Pig.
-“There is nothing like the sweet, salty crunch of Kempin’s Kettle Corn.”
+“I am going to miss that kettle corn the most,” grunted Pig.
+“There is nothing like the sweet, salty crunch of Kempin's.”

 “Why must you keep reminding us we are not getting it this year!” honked Goose.

 “If I had one wish tonight it would be to have kettle corn for all of you.”
 Mouse squeaked.

 “Me too!” baaed Sheep.

 “Maybe if we all wish together it will come true!”
 Duck squawked.